Upgrade, Inc.: Upgrade Card

-Home Improvement and Auto Financing
+Home Improvement

 Upgrade began building their home improvement loan program in March of 2022.
 The company differentiated its home improvement financing model in multiple ways, including product features that allow contractors to pre-screen prospective customers in real time, partnering with over 2,000 contractors, and flexible financing options for customers.

 By November 2022, Upgrade originated their first loan and, just a few months later in February 2023, they celebrated their first million in loan originations.
 In December 2024, Upgrade surpassed $1 billion in home improvement loan originations.

+Auto Financing

-A little over a year after launching its auto financing product, the company announced it had reached a major milestone: partnering with more than 1,000 franchise and independent dealerships nationwide.
+A little over a year after launching its auto financing product, Upgrade announced it had reached a major milestone: partnering with more than 1,000 franchise and independent dealerships nationwide.
 This rapid growth highlighted the strong reception from dealers and their customers for flexible auto financing.
 In 2024, the company originated more than $500 million in auto loans in its first full year of indirect auto lending and, less than halfway through 2025, Upgrade announced it had surpassed $1 billion in auto loan originations.